Merzasphor/MWSE/docs/source/lua/type/niDirectionalLight.rst

 `affectedNodes`_ (`niNodeLinkedList`_)
     The list of nodes that a given dynamic effect will affect.

+`alphaProperty`_ (`niAlphaProperty`_, `nil`_)
+    Convenient access to this object's alpha property.
+Setting this value to be nil will erase the property, while setting it to a valid alpha property will set (or replace) it.

 `ambient`_ (`niColor`_)
     The ambient settings for the light.